coopernurse/node-pool/README.md

 - `factoryDestroyError` : emitted when a promise returned by `factory.destroy` is rejected.
 If this event has no listeners then the `error` will be silently discarded
   - `error`: whatever `reason` the promise was rejected with.

+## Idle Object Eviction

+The pool has an evictor (off by default) which will inspect idle items in the pool and `destroy` them if they are too old

 ## Draining